labsyspharm/ashlar/README.md

                         and {channel} as required placeholders for the cycle and channel numbers; default is
                         cycle_{cycle}_channel_{channel}.tif
-  --ffp [FILE [FILE ...]]
+  --pyramid             write output as a single pyramidal TIFF --ffp [FILE [FILE ...]]
                         read flat field profile image from FILES; if specified must be one common file for all cycles or one file for